Sultanate of Kutai

-The Sultanate of Kutai, officially named the Sultanate of Kutai Kartanegara ing Martadipura, was a sultanate in the eastern part of Borneo (now East Kalimantan), which originated from the Hinduism Kingdom of Kutai Martapura founded in 1300s at Kutai Lama.
-It later transformed into an Islamic monarchy in 1575, and continued until its political and administrative authority effectively ended in 1960.
+The Sultanate of Kutai, officially Sultanate of Kutai Kartanegara ing Martadipura, was a kingdom in the eastern part of Borneo, which originated from the Hindu Kingdom of Martapura founded in 1300 at Kutai Lama.
+It later transformed into an Islamic kingdom in 1575, and continued until its political and administrative authority effectively ended in 1960.

 The early royal court was located at Jaitan Layar and later moved to Tepian Batu.
 In 1732, the capital was transferred to Jembayan, and in 1782 moved again to Tenggarong.

 For reasons of stability and defense, the royal center shifted to Pemarangan, and finally to Tepian Pandan.
-In 1635, the Sultanate of Kutai Kartanegara defeated the Kingdom of Kutai Martapura.
-Following this victory, Sultanate of Kutai Kartanegara annexed Kingdom of Kutai Martapura and changed its name to the Sultanate of Kutai Kartanegara ing Martapura.
+In 1635, the Kingdom of Kutai Kartanegara defeated the Kingdom of Kutai Martapura.
+Following this victory, Kutai Kartanegara annexed Martapura and changed its name to the Kingdom of Kutai Kartanegara ing Martapura.

-After the integration of the Sultanate of Kutai into Indonesia and the dissolution of the Special Region of Kutai in 1960, the sultanate was symbolically revived in 1999 by the government of Kutai Kartanegara Regency as part of cultural preservation efforts.
+After the integration of the Kutai Sultanate into Indonesia and the dissolution of the Special Region of Kutai in 1960, the sultanate was symbolically revived in 1999 by the government of Kutai Kartanegara Regency as part of cultural preservation efforts.
 This revival was marked by the enthronement of Crown Prince Aji Pangeran Prabu Anum Surya Adiningrat as the 20th Sultan of Kutai Kartanegara ing Martadipura with the title Sultan Aji Muhammad Salehuddin II on 22 September 2001.

 History

 Early establishment

-The Sultanate of Kutai Kartanegara was founded in the 14th century in the area of Kutai Lama, at the mouth of the Mahakam River, as the Kingdom of Kutai Martapura.
+The Kingdom of Kutai Kartanegara was founded in the 14th century in the area of Kutai Lama, at the mouth of the Mahakam River.
 The first ruler was Aji Batara Agung Dewa Sakti (r.
 1300–1325).
 According to oral traditions, he was believed to possess supernatural powers that enabled him to gain legitimacy among the coastal communities.

 During the following centuries, the kingdom expanded its influence over trade routes and inland areas.
 The rulers adopted titles influenced by Hindu–Javanese culture, reflecting contacts with Majapahit.
 In the 16th century, Islam began spreading into the region through traders, and in 1575 the kingdom officially converted to Islam under the rule of Aji Raja Mahkota Mulia Alam.

-Conflict with Kutai Martapura
+Conflict with Martapura

 The Kingdom of Kutai Martapura, centered in Muara Kaman, had existed since the 4th century and is often considered the earliest Hindu kingdom in the Indonesian archipelago.
 By the 17th century, its power had declined.
-In 1635, Sultanate of Kutai Kartanegara attacked and defeated Kutai Martapura.
-The victory resulted in the unification of the two monarchies under the name Kutai Kartanegara ing Martapura.
+In 1635, Kutai Kartanegara attacked and defeated Martapura.
+The victory resulted in the unification of the two kingdoms under the name Kutai Kartanegara ing Martapura.

-Dutch colonial period
+Colonial period

 Kutai established relations with European powers after the arrival of the Dutch in the 17th century.
 By the 19th century, the sultanate became a vassal under the Dutch East Indies, though internal autonomy was largely maintained.
 Sultan Aji Muhammad Sulaiman (r.
 1845–1899) is noted for modernizing the palace administration and promoting Islamic learning.